 Main Messages - 2019

-Labor safety regulations in Georgia have beencome a topic of active discussion leading to adoption of the new Law of Georgia on Labor Safety (the “Law on Labor Safety”).
+Labor safety regulations in Georgia have become a topic of active discussion leading to adoption of the new Law of Georgia on Labor Safety (the “Law on Labor Safety”).
 Part of the requirements under the Law on Labor Safety entered into force upon publication on 21 March 2018, while others entered into force from 1 August 2018.
 The Law on Labor Safety will become fully binding from 1 January 2019.
 The Law on Labor Safety complements the Labor Code of Georgia (the “Labor Code”) and together with several Governmental decrees, orders and regulations establishes general safety requirements applicable to the specific activities performed by employees.

-The Law on Labor Safety applies to jobs considered to be of increased danger, hard, harmful and hazardous.
-The employer’s compliance with the labor safety regulations in Georgia will be overseen by the Ministry of Health, Labor and Social Affairs of Georgia through its respective departments.
-In addition to the labor safety requirements established under the Law on Labor Safety certain employers have the obligation under the order of the Minister of Health, Labor and Social Affairs of Georgia to undertake mandatory medical inspection of their employees.

 Obligations of the employers towards employees under the new regulations

 The Labor Code establishes a general obligation of the employer to provide its employees with a working environment that is safe for their life and health.
 This includes an obligation of the employer to provide employees with full, objective, and comprehensive information regarding all factors affecting employees’ life and health or safety in the natural environment.
 The Law on Labor Safety further elaborates on the responsibility of employers for guaranteeing the safety of their employees in the workplace, since the jobs performed by these employees are considered to be dangerous, hard, harmful and hazardous.
 The main obligation of the employers in this case is to ensure that they have taken all measures to avoid any damage to the health and safety of employees and third parties.
 Such measures include, but are not limited to training and information campaigns as well as adoption of relevant preventive measures by the employers.